svankeswaram/Assignment/README.md

 * run the 'mvn clean verify'

 # Results
-Results can be viewed in targer folder 'cucumber-html-report/index.html'
+Results can be viewed in target folder 'cucumber-html-report/index.html'